-This is what Toronto looks like from 50+ km away
+This is what Toronto looks like from more than 50km away

 It's tough to pick a favourite angle, though it's worth noting that the view from Grimsby offers a rather remarkable example of the Earth's curvature, where the bottom half of the Rogers Centre sits out of view (if you climb up the escarpment, it mostly comes back).